 OH SICHUAN PEPPERS.
 How I love thee.

 One guess where I buy mine.
 If you guessed on Amazon then congratulations, you know all my secrets.
-Get it here:
+Get the Sichuan Peppers here.

-For this recipe, get the peppers themselves, not the peppercorns.
-But also get the peppercorns and grind them up and put them on everything.
+For this vegan Kung Pao Tofu recipe, get the peppers themselves, not the peppercorns.

 Now, to make the kung pao tofu:

 Wait!
 First start cooking the rice.

 Start by dicing the tofu up into cubes about the size of your thumbnail.
 If this seems oddly specific, it’s because it is.
 The small pieces have the best ratio of crispy outer edges and silky inner goodness.

 Pat the tofu pieces dry with a paper towel, then put them in a plastic baggy with some soy sauce.

 Then, make the sauce by whisking it all together in a bowl.